 We challenge anyone to find a more comforting supper than mac and cheese.
 Whether you want to add broccoli, tomatoes, leeks or meat (think gammon or pancetta), you can't go far wrong with this dish.
 Remember to top with more breadcrumbs and cheese before it goes under the grill, and try adding a teaspoon of wholegrain mustard to your béchamel for a savoury kick.

 Beef stew and dumplings

 What says "autumn" more than a bowl of rich, steaming stew and dumplings?
-Our braised beef with dumplings sits in the oven for over 5 hours until the meat is positively falling apart.
+Our braised beef with dumplings sits in the oven for over five hours until the meat is positively falling apart.
 Bay, peppercorns, thyme and plenty of red wine give the rich gravy some gorgeous, deep and comforting savoury flavours.
-This classy dinner is sure to get you in the mood for log fires, woolly jumpers and autumn walks.
+This dinner is sure to get you in the mood for log fires, woolly jumpers and autumn walks.

 We love bangers and mash as much as the next person, but our favourite part of the pub grub classic is that luscious, onion gravy… And that's why we love this sausage, mixed bean and kale casserole.
 Served with a big dollop of mash, this is one comfort food we couldn't get through winter without.

 Chicken tikka masala

 While a takeaway curry might be your Saturday night treat of choice, nothing beats the reward of making your own from scratch.
 This chicken tikka masala has all of the creamy, rich sauce and layers of spices as your curry house favourites, but for a fraction of the cost per person.
 Don't forget the naan…

 Fish and chips